ITV Central: Ownership and takeover

 Although the IBA required 49% of the new station to be owned locally by companies and individuals, the take-up was nowhere near as expected, leaving companies outside the region to buy shares including DC Thomson (15%), Ladbrokes (10%), Pergamon (9%) and British Rail (2%).

-Shortly after the station began broadcasting, Australian entrepreneur Robert Holmes à Court – via his Bell Group – started the process of acquiring ACC, but was halted by the IBA, since the law prohibited foreign companies from controlling British television companies.
+Shortly after the station began broadcasting, Australian entrepreneur Robert Holmes à Court – via his Bell Group – started the process of acquiring Associated Communications Corporation (ACC), Central's majority shareholder, but was halted by the IBA, since the law prohibited foreign companies from controlling British television companies.
 By March, a rival bid from Gerald Ronson's Heron Corporation also entered the race to takeover ACC.
 In April 1982, ACC was taken-over by Holmes à Court, with the IBA approving the deal in June on condition that ACC's 51 percent stake in Central be put in trust, thus divesting ACC of all voting power until it had reduced its shares in the broadcaster.

 By January 1983, 167 staff had bought shares in the station for a £1 each as part of an innovative shareholding scheme to help offload shares to local people in the Central region.
 In May 1983, ACC finally sold off its stake in Central; Sears Holdings purchased 20%, while Ladbrokes and DC Thomson also increased their stakes to 20% each, and Pergamon took its ownership to 12.5%, with 27.5% being held by single stakeholders.

 In March 1987, Carlton Communications acquired 20 percent of Central from Ladbrokes for £30million which finally gave Carlton its first stake in a terrestrial broadcasting company, after a bid to buy Thames Television was blocked by the IBA two years beforehand.
 In January 1994 Central was bought in its entirety by Carlton for £750 million The new owners later restructured the company further by combining Central's operations into one and moving its Birmingham studios to a smaller complex elsewhere in the city centre.
 Network programmes were now classed as Carlton UK Productions and around 140 jobs were lost from the downgraded Birmingham operation.

 On 6 September 1999, the station was rebranded on-air as Carlton Central, though the registered company name remained Central Independent Television Limited.
 The new identity, produced by Lambie-Nairn, was also used on Central's sister stations in the London and Carlton Westcountry regions.
 Only the "Carlton" name was used on air; however, Central's regional news programmes retained the "Central" brand.
 With the merger of Carlton and Granada on 2 February 2004, the brand became ITV1 Central.
-It is currently owned by ITV plc and on 29 December 2006, the registered company name was changed from Central Independent Television Ltd to ITV Central Ltd. This company is, along with most other regional companies owned by ITV plc, listed on www.companieshouse.gov.uk as a "Dormant company".
+It is currently owned by ITV plc and on 29 December 2006, the registered company name was changed from Central Independent Television Ltd to ITV Central Ltd. Like other subsidiaries of ITV plc, ITV Central Ltd subsequently became dormant and was dissolved in 2026..